20+ Celebrities Who are Proudly LGBTQ

 Sophia Bush

-Sophia Bush, the One Tree Hill star, feels a sense of relief after openly discussing her queerness for the first time.
+Sophia Bush, the One Tree Hill star, feels relieved after openly discussing her queerness for the first time.

 In a Glamour essay, she shared her experience with her sexuality and the harsh online rumors about her relationship with Ashlyn Harris, a former soccer player.